There is a reason why today’s cruise ships are called floating cities. They are massive!

 The fully enclosed lifeboats provide shelter from the elements and are motorized.

 The lifeboats found on modern cruise ships are pretty large.
 The rescue vessels found on Royal Caribbean International’s Oasis-class ships have enough room for 372 individuals.
-They are cramped, but remember, they are only a last resort in emergencies.
+They are cramped; remember, they are only a last resort in emergencies.